Modelling Human Values for Value-Aware Multi-Agent Systems

+In Schwartz's paper on the Theory of Basic Values~\cite{Schwartz2012AnOO}, he asks, ``How do values relate to attitudes, beliefs, traits and norms''?
+He states, ``[w]hen trying to explain why individuals behave as they do, people often refer to attitudes, beliefs, traits, or norms.''
+We agree that the constructs guiding human behaviour are numerous, resulting in complex decision-making processes that select certain behaviours over others.
+As we illustrate in Figure~\ref{fig:behaviour}, there are many factors, both at the individual and at the collective level, which influence action choice and the resulting behaviour.

-Examples are an individual's traits, beliefs, goals, norms and values, or the values and norms of collectives.
-This list is not exhaustive, but it aims to illustrate the complexity of the decision-making process individually and collectively.
+Examples include an individual's traits, beliefs, goals, and values, as well as the values and norms of collectives.
+This list is not exhaustive, but it aims to illustrate the complexity of the decision-making process, individually and collectively.

-Investigating the dynamics between the constructs influencing behaviour is an issue that requires further scrutiny, as we later discuss in our roadmap in Section~\ref{sec:roadmap}.
-Here, we argue that values should be elevated to a primary construct alongside beliefs, intentions, and norms (some of the constructs traditionally considered in AI-driven decision-making).
-We do so by drawing on the range and depth of investigations into values from social psychology.
+Investigating the dynamics between the constructs that influence behaviour is an issue that requires further scrutiny, as we discuss in our roadmap in Section~\ref{sec:roadmap}.
+Here, we argue that values should be elevated to a primary construct alongside beliefs, intentions, and norms in agent-based decision-making.
+Explicitly representing values enables agents to evaluate and justify behaviour in terms of value alignment, complementing existing mechanisms such as norm compliance or utility maximisation.
+To introduce values as a novel construct, we draw on the range and depth of investigations into values from social psychology.

-We introduce values as a critical motivator of behaviour choice in Figure~\ref{fig:behaviour}.
-In the past, research into AI considered mechanisms for behaviour choice with respect to beliefs, goals and intentions, as well as norms and maximising utility.
+As such, values become a critical motivator of action choice and resulting behaviour in Figure~\ref{fig:behaviour}.
+In the past, research into AI considered mechanisms for behaviours and action choices with respect to beliefs, goals and intentions, as well as norms and maximising utility.
 One question was how behaviours can be understood in terms of (or aligned with) these key constructs.
 Now, research efforts aim to understand how values influence decisions about behaviour and how this behaviour aligns with human values.

-But how can value alignment of behaviour with values be analysed?
-Figure~\ref{fig:behaviour} illustrates how the actions of human or artificial agents change the world.
-They result in observable outcomes that can be used to evaluate chosen behaviour.
-Note that we use the words action and behaviour interchangeably in this paper.